Up-and-coming North Texas bull rider loses life doing what he loved

 "Bull riding, it's not if you're going to get hurt, it’s when and how bad," Steven said.
 "He'd been hurt before and he just stepped up and jumped up and kept going."

-But last week, the competitive bull rider was doing what he loved so much when tragedy happened.
+But last week, the competitive bull rider was doing what he loved so much when tragedy struck.

 It's hard to hear and hard to imagine.